valid-resource/Invite/README.md

 # Invite

-Request an organization invite by opening an issue.
+For sending a invite request to organization opening an issue(Pull Request).